pulsar-edit/documentation/docs/using-pulsar/basics.md

 If **Soft Wrap At Preferred Line Length** (`editor.softWrapAtPreferredLineLength`) is enabled, lines will soft-wrap at the preferred line length — 80 characters by default — instead of using the full width of the editor pane.
 And, of course, that 80-character default can be configured with the **Preferred Line Length** setting (`editor.preferredLineLength`).

 What if you want something more complicated?
 For instance, maybe you prefer soft tabs in most languages, but hard tabs in Python.
-Luckily, any editor-related setting can also be applied on a per-language basis.
-You’ll learn how to do this in the [Basic Customization](TODO) section.
+Luckily, any editor-related setting can also be [applied on a per-language basis](/customizing-pulsar/language-specific-configuration-settings/).

 ## Opening, modifying, and saving files